-Enalapril works by reducing the activity of a hormone in the body called angiotensin II.
+Enalapril works by reducing the production of a hormone in the body called angiotensin II.
 Angiotensin II helps to maintain the body’s blood pressure system and its function is to make the arteries narrow, which in turn raises the blood pressure.
-When angiotensin II is stopped from working so much (inhibited), the arteries are wider, which helps to reduce blood pressure.
+When angiotensin II production is inhibited, the arteries are wider, which helps to reduce blood pressure.
 Enalapril is one of a number of drugs that work in this way, known as angiotensin-converting enzyme (ACE) inhibitors.

 Enalapril starts working to reduce your blood pressure within hours of taking your first dose.
-However, you may need to wait a few weeks before feeling better.
+However, you may need to wait a few weeks before it has the full effect.
 It’s important to keep taking the medicine consistently, as prescribed, during this time.

-The inactive ingredients in Enalapril tablets are lactose, magnesium stearate, sodium bicarbonate, and starch.
-Note that Enalapril may not be suitable for you if you are allergic or intolerant to lactose.
+The inactive ingredients in enalapril tablets are lactose, magnesium stearate, sodium bicarbonate, and starch.

 Enalapril is normally taken in tablet form, with a glass of water.

 Enalapril is available in tablet or liquid form.
-If you wish to make the medicine more palatable by mixing it with food, it is better to use an accurately-measured liquid dose, rather than crushing a tablet.
-Always use the measuring spoon provided when measuring out a liquid dose of Enalapril.
+If you wish to make the medicine more palatable by mixing it with food, you can either use a liquid form, or the tablet can be crushed.
+Always use the measuring spoon provided when measuring out a liquid dose of enalapril.

 Dizziness is a relatively common side effect when you start your medication or increase your dose.
 Start with a small dosage and gradually build up, to help your body get used to it, and take your dose before bed.
 If you do feel dizzy, stop what you are doing and find somewhere safe to lie down until you feel better.

 Some people experience a dry, tickly cough when taking enalapril.
 If this persists, talk to your doctor.
 You might be able to switch to a different type of medicine.